Skip to main content

 About Newton Abbot

-Newton Abbot has been a bustling market town since gaining its Royal Charter from King Henry III in 1220.
+Newton Abbot has been a hub of trade and commerce since gaining its Royal Charter from King Henry III in 1220.
 In the 800 years that have followed we’ve not rested on our laurels but instead developed our trading heritage to become the area’s principal centre for shopping and industry.

-The flat and largely traffic-free town centre is still home to a lively market place and you’ll find an excellent range of high street and independent businesses, complemented by regular events and street entertainers.
+The flat and largely traffic-free town centre is still home to market stalls and you’ll find an excellent range of high street and independent businesses, complemented by regular free events and street entertainers.

 About Newton Abbot